maxmuermann/sofluffy/addons/so_fluffy/README.md

 #### Turbulence Texture

-Noise texture to overlay higher-frequency turbulence on the fur.
+Noise texture to overlay turbulence on the fur.
 Uses r and g channels to calculate a displacement vector, so is best provided as a normal map.
+Turbulence scales with density.

 #### Turbulence Strength

 Strength of the turbulence effect.
 Higher numbers apply more turbulence.

+#### Jitter Texture

+Noise texture to overlay UV-space turbulence on the fur.
+Uses r and g channels to calculate a displacement vector, so is best provided as a normal map.
+Jitter does not scale with density.

+#### Jitter Strength

+Strength of the Jitter noise effect.

 ### Growth Direction